-This video has been making “the rounds” lately and I thought I’d write about.
-Mostly, this one of my biggest fears when riding.
+This video has been making “the rounds” lately and I thought I’d write about it.
+Mostly, this is one of my biggest fears when it comes to motorcycle riding.
 Luckily for me, I live in south Florida so this is not an issue except for the low-lying gators relaxing in the middle of the road while riding through the Everglades.
 Add turtles to that list as well.
 And as bad as the cagers are in Miami (the worst in the country), I prefer them over deer.
 Cagers are predictable most of the time, but deer?

 Ride safe and have a good Sunday.